 Violence Against Women Act (Title IX)

-As part of its efforts to help students and families afford their education, Omega Studios’ School provides students and families with information pertaining to, but not limited to: federal, state, private, and institutional student financial assistance available to student who enroll; need based and non-need based federal aid available to qualified Omega students; terms and conditions of federal and institution loan programs; financial aid (federal and institutional) application processes; initial eligibility and continuing eligibility criteria to receive federal aid; federal rights and responsibilities; truth in lending disclosures; awards; method, timing, and criteria for disbursement; satisfactory academic progress; outcomes of unsatisfactory academic progress; appeal processes; reinstating eligibility; entrance and exit counseling; lender and servicer information; federal repayment plans; and estimation of monthly payment amounts.
+As a part of our efforts to help students and families afford their education, Omega Studios’ School provides students and families with information pertaining to, but not limited to: federal, state, private, and institutional student financial assistance available to students who enroll; need-based and non-need based federal aid available to qualified Omega students; terms and conditions of federal and institution loan programs; financial aid (federal and institutional) application processes; initial eligibility and continuing eligibility criteria to receive federal aid; federal rights and responsibilities; truth in lending disclosures; awards; method, timing, and criteria for disbursement; satisfactory academic progress; outcomes of unsatisfactory academic progress; appeal processes; reinstating eligibility; entrance and exit counseling; lender and servicer information; federal repayment plans; and estimation of monthly payment amounts.

 Financial assistance information is available in the school catalog and at https://omegastudios.com/federal-financial-aid.
 All questions pertaining to financing should be directed to Denise Konecny, Director of Financial Aid.